 Thoroughly shake bottle of Carbon Coat graphene coating.
 Over time, the graphene can settle out of the solution, so shaking the bottle is important.
 Place cap on any bottles when not in use.

 Add more as needed.
-Always thoroughly shake bottle before re-saturating the applicator.
+Always thoroughly shake bottle before re-saturating the Coating Cloth.
 It is always better to apply too much Carbon Coat, as excess material can be addressed during the Leveling / Buffing step.

 Create an initial "well line" by applying Carbon Coat in a straight line on your workpiece.
-Block in your working area by outlining a rectangle with the saturated applicator pad.
+Block in your working area by outlining a rectangle with the saturated Coating Applicator Block.

 The initial application line or "well line" will contain more Carbon Coat than following strokes.
 It is important to draw from this “well line” during the initial layer application, in order to ensure even application.

-After the working area has been blocked in, draw the applicator from the well line to the opposite edge of the working area, until Carbon Coat has been applied to the entire working area, making certain that no part of the working area is dry.
+After the working area has been blocked in, draw the Coating Applicator Block from the well line to the opposite edge of the working area, until Carbon Coat has been applied to the entire working area, making certain that no part of the working area is dry.

-Change directions 90 degrees, and draw the applicator in a pattern perpendicular to the path of the initial application, alternating directions with the application.
+Change directions 90 degrees, and draw the Coating Applicator Block in a pattern perpendicular to the path of the initial application, alternating directions with the application.